finix-payments/finix-flex-docs-generator/sections/settlements/review_queue_filter/response.md

 {{review_queue_filter_scenario_response}}
 ```

-This call can filter the review queue for an individual `Settlement`.
+This call can filter the `Review Queue` for an individual `Settlement`.
 The response displays the status of the `Settlement`.

 #### HTTP Request